scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 ```

 To implement the search, we iterate through all entries of the in-memory map and
-only visit the source files on disk whose bloom filter might contain a match for
+only visit the source files on disk whose bloom filter contain a match for the
-the query.
+query.

 ```scala
 val query = ...